On this page, Gyrinidae, whirligig beetles - Gyrinus natator

 Note the rear legs of all these beetles, they are fringed with hairs and bristles to aid in swimming, and are unsuitable for movement on land.

-Left and below is the whirligig beetle, there are 12 species in Britain and 700 in the world.
+Above and below is the whirligig beetle, there are 12 species in Britain and 700 in the world.
 The adults range in length from 3 - 15 mm long.
 The fossil record for this family goes back as far as the Jurassic.

 True to its name, this is the beetle you will see gyrating around on the surface of the water utilising the bubble of air it stores under its elytra (wing case) for breathing underwater.

 It uses its middle and hind legs like oars for swimming, and its fore legs for grabbing prey, and this pair of legs is much longer than the other two pairs.
 The adults prey on small insects that fall on to the water surface.

 The most common whirligig in the UK is Gyrinus natator, and it should be a welcome resident in any garden pond as it feeds mainly on mosquito larvae.

 Over wintering.
 In the U. K. Most adults do not survive the winter.
 However any adult whirligig seen in spring has managed to successfully overwinter by hibernating in the mud at the bottom of a pond.